A lightweight, dependency-free JavaScript library that fills the

 }

-variance / stdDev — population and sample variance
+variance / stdDev.
+Population and sample variance

-iqr / mad —
+iqr and mad

-interquartile range and median absolute deviation
+compute interquartile range and median absolute deviation

-nCr / nPr —
+nCr and nPr

-combinations and permutations
+calculate combinations and permutations

-zScore / normalize — standard score and normalization
+zScore / normalize.
+Standard score and normalization

-Suggestions welcome — open an issue or PR on GitHub.
+Suggestions welcome.
+Open an issue or PR on GitHub.

 One import, eleven methods, zero dependencies.
 Covers the math that comes up in real projects without pulling in a full symbolic algebra system.